core-wg/coap-pubsub/draft-ietf-core-pubsub.md

 connecting to a device from the Internet unless the connection was initiated by the device.

+For some applications the client/server and request/response communication model is not optimal but publish-subscribe communication with potentially many senders and/or receivers and communication via topics rather than directly with endpoints may fit better.

-This document specifies the means for nodes with limited reachability to communicate using simple extensions to CoAP.
-The extensions enable publish-subscribe communication using a Broker node that enables store-and-forward messaging between two or more nodes.
-Furthermore the extensions facilitate many-to-many communication using CoAP.
+This document specifies simple extensions to CoAP for enabling publish-subscribe communication using a Broker node that enables store-and-forward messaging between two or more nodes.
+This model facilitates communication of nodes with limited reachability, enables simple many-to-many communication, and eases integration with other publish-subscribe systems.

 # Terminology